GloriaTR/inked-Front/README.md

 ## Features

 :small_orange_diamond: **List of Graphic Novels**: Inked allows users to view a list of their graphic novels, making it easy to keep track of their collection.
+Users will be able to load all the graphic novels stored by cliking the "Load More" button.
+The items will load five by five.
+In addition, for greater user convenience, a scroll to top button has been included.
+Every time the user scrolls downs the list, they can go back to the top with just one click.

 :small_orange_diamond: **Graphic Novels Details**: For each graphic novel, there is a dedicated detail page providing additional information and a closer look at the selected item.